sqlitebrowser/website/content/blog/2021-03-06-hidpi-monitor-purchased.md

 A special thanks also goes to Nikolay Zlatev of [Astra Paging](http://www.astrapaging.com) too, for organising the purchase and shipping of the monitor around the EU.

-This should enable (or at least strongly help) with fixing the remaining HiDPI related bugs that people have reported over the years.
+This should enable - or at least strongly help - with fixing the remaining HiDPI related bugs that people have reported over the years.

 Good stuff! :grinning: